Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Elaine E. Schulte, MD, MPH, a native Clevelander, joined the Staff of Cleveland Clinic Children’s Hospital in 2007.
-She is Chair of the Department of General Pediatrics, and Medical Director for the International Adoption Program, which provides comprehensive care – including pre-adoption consultation through Cleveland Clinic MyConsult , post-adoption evaluation, ongoing primary care, and multidisciplinary evaluation – to internationally adopted children and their families.
-Dr. Schulte has cared for hundreds of children from more than a dozen countries including China, Russia and Guatemala.
+She is a Professor of Pediatrics at the Cleveland Clinic Lerner School of Medicine.
+She is the former Chair of the Department of General Pediatrics, and is currently the Medical Director of the Adoption Program, which provides comprehensive care – including pre-adoption and post-adoption consultation through Cleveland Clinic MyConsult , ongoing primary care, and multidisciplinary evaluation – to adopted children and their families.
+Dr. Schulte has cared for hundreds of domestically adopted children, and children from more than a dozen countries, including China, Russia and Guatemala.
 Dr. Schulte founded and directed a nationally recognized International Adoption Program in New York, where she was a Professor of Pediatrics at Albany Medical College.

-Dr. Schulte serves on the American Academy of Pediatrics Executive Committees of the Council on Foster Care, Adoption, and Kinship Care and the Committee on Early Childhood and is also a member of the Joint Council on International Children’s Services.
-She is a board-certified Pediatrician who has been in practice for over 20 years.
+Dr. Schulte serves on the American Academy of Pediatrics Executive Committees of the Council on Foster Care, Adoption, and Kinship Care, and is also a member of the Joint Council on International Children’s Services.
+She is a board-certified Pediatrician who has been in practice for over 25 years.

 She has given dozens of workshop and poster presentations at pediatric academic meetings.
-In addition to international adoption medicine, Dr. Schulte has interests in learning disabilities, ADHD/ADD, immunizations and residency education.
+In addition to adoption medicine, Dr. Schulte has interests in autism, learning disabilities, ADHD/ADD, immunizations and residency education.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.

-As of 11/19/2014, Dr. Schulte has reported no financial relationship with industry that is applicable to this listing.
-In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
-To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.
+As of 11/18/2015, Dr. Schulte has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by Cleveland Clinic.
+To learn more about Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.